orkes-io/docs/docs/templates/examples/api-processing-usps-example.md

 }
 ```

-Run this workflow multiple times inside a fork to obtain mailing rates for different services (E.g. compare ground vs. priority vs. express by calling this workflow asynchronously 3 times).
+Run this workflow multiple times inside a fork to obtain mailing rates for different services (E.g., compare ground vs. priority vs. express by calling this workflow asynchronously 3 times).